kuvaus/vim-obsidian-daily/README.md

 :PluginInstall
 ```

-Alternatively you can source the plugin as one file:
+Alternatively, you can source the plugin as one file:
 ```vim
 :source /path/to/vim-obsidian-daily/vim-obsidian-daily.vim
 ```